Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Reasons Not to Feed Bully Sticks to Your Cat

 • Intestinal blockages.
-If they do happen to chew and swallow large quantities of the bully stick, then they can suffer gastrointestinal discomfort and even get a blockage in their stomach.
+If they do happen to chew and swallow large quantities of the bully stick, then they can potentially get lodged and cause a blockage in their stomach or intestines.

 • Bully sticks offer no nutrition to your cat.